jozefmizerik/test-repo/README.md

-# test-repo
+# Test Repo
-A simple test for learning GitHub
+A simple test for learning GitHub and website the desktop app.